Colin H. Williams: Life and career

+Williams died on 2 May 2026, aged 75.

 Affiliations

+Williams was a member of the scientific committee of Lingua Mon, Barcelona, 2007–2013 and of the Basque Academy's Social History of the Basque Language.
 He was a member of the scientific committee of Lingua Mon, Barcelona, 2007–2013 and of the Basque Academy's Social History of the Basque Language.
 In January 2008 he was appointed by the Government of Ireland as one of six specialists charged with preparing a 20-year strategy for the Irish language.
-Currently he is advising the Government of Wales on its revised language strategy.
+He later advised the Government of Wales on its revised language strategy.